Global Studies FAQs

 Does my study abroad location have to correspond with my concentration?

-Majors in the Eurasian Studies, European Studies, and Global Asias concentrations must study abroad in a country relevant to their concentration area.
-Otherwise, they will not meet the study abroad requirement and will need to complete an additional 300 or 400 level course on campus.
+Those of you pursuing the Eurasian Studies, European Studies, and Global Asias concentrations must study abroad in a country relevant to your concentration area.
+Otherwise, you won't meet the study abroad requirement and will need to complete an additional 300 or 400 level course on campus.

-For all other concentrations, please consult the Study Abroad Advisor for Global Studies, Dr. Rebecca Clouser.
+For all other concentrations, please consult the Study Abroad Advisor for Global Studies, Dr. Nicole Svobodny.

-Can the study abroad requirement be fulfilled with a program abroad if the credits are not to be counted towards Global Studies?
+Can the study abroad requirement be fulfilled with a program abroad if the credits aren't to be counted towards Global Studies?

-No. The exception to this is if you are studying abroad on a Washington University approved language program; this can, in some cases, fulfill credits toward your language requirement and represent your study abroad experience.
-Please consult the Study Abroad Advisor for Global Studies, Dr. Rebecca Clouser about the language exception.
+No. The exception to this is if you're studying abroad on a Washington University approved language program; this can, in some cases, fulfill credits toward your language requirement and represent your study abroad experience.
+Please consult the Study Abroad Advisor for Global Studies, Dr. Nicole Svobodny, about the language exception.

 If I study abroad on a non-Global Studies approved program, do I need to take an extra course on campus?